 The concept of the Riverwalk A&E District is a demonstrated success.
 A collaborative approach to marketing the offerings along the New River and the shops and restaurants on famed Las Olas Boulevard has helped to define this cultural capital emerging in South Florida.
 With free jazz brunch Sundays in Riverwalk Park, the bistros of Himmarshee Village, the Water Taxi and Sun Trolley to travel from our fabulous beaches to a vibrant downtown and much more, Riverwalk A&E District provides today’s visitors with a destination experience, featuring a variety of cultural and entertainment options from which to choose.
 As more visitors continue to travel with multi generations in tow, the appeal for a wide range of programming continues to attract across demographic and cultural boundaries.

-Working in cooperation with Broward County’s Cultural Division and the Greater Fort Lauderdale Convention & Visitor’s Bureau, the partners in the Riverwalk A&E District include: Broward Center for the Performing Arts, Florida Grand Opera, Fort Lauderdale Historical Society, NSU’s Museum of Art Fort Lauderdale, Stranahan House Museum, and Bonnet House Museum & Gardens.
+Working in cooperation with Broward County’s Cultural Division and the Greater Fort Lauderdale Convention & Visitor’s Bureau, the partners in the Riverwalk A&E District include: Broward Center for the Performing Arts, Fort Lauderdale Historical Society, NSU’s Museum of Art Fort Lauderdale, Stranahan House Museum, and Bonnet House Museum & Gardens.